-During the Board's public hearing comment period, several requests were received to review the proposed shoreline environment designations (SEDs) for various shorelines.
-Staff will provide information on the four requests received during the public comment period, including three requests for shoreline reaches on Eld Inlet, and one request on Pattison Lake.
+During the Board's public hearing comment period, several requests were received to re-review the proposed shoreline environment designations (SEDs) for various shorelines.
+Staff will revisit information from the Board's August 30 briefing on four requests received during the public comment period, including three requests for shoreline reaches on Eld Inlet, and one request on Pattison Lake.